tyzbit/acars-processor/README.md

 - ACARS: This will add key/value fields for all data in the original ACARS message
+- ACARS Geolocation: This will read the text of messages and parse out any geolocation information (which is self-reported)
 - ADS-B Exchange (Only SingleAircraftPositionByRegistration at the moment)

 ## Available receivers